liujiantong/debezium/README.md

 ## Purpose for this fork

-Removed must-be kafka's setting num.partitions=1 and keep CDC order by refined RecordMakers.java.
+Removed must-be kafka's setting num.partitions=1 and keep CDC order by refining RecordMakers.java.